bilal-amjad-dev/terraform-aws-module-import-s3/README.md

-# How to import S3 Bucket using Terraform import?
+# Importing an S3 Bucket with Terraform

-Terraform import allows you to bring existing AWS resources (like an S3) under Terraform management without destroying or recreating them.
+Terraform's `import` command allows you to bring existing AWS resources, such as an S3 bucket, under Terraform management.
+This process enables you to integrate resources created manually into your infrastructure-as-code (IaC) without needing to destroy and recreate them.
+In this lab, we will first manually create an S3 bucket in AWS, and then use `terraform import` to seamlessly bring it under Terraform's control.

 ## 🚀 Steps to Use (S3 Import)

 ### 1️⃣ Create an S3 Bucket Manually
 - Write bucket name `my-bucket-06-july-2025`
 - Click Create